electrode-io/electrode-native/docs/cli/start.md

 `--bundleId/-b`
 *   iOS Bundle Identifier unique to your app.

+**Binary Store Specific Options**

+`--disableBinaryStore`

+* Setting this option will bypass retrieval and installation of the binary from the Binary Store.
+* It can be useful in case you want to use `ern start` command in conjunction with your own mobile application native binary, build locally on your workstation or retrieved from a specific location.

+`--flavor`

+* Flavor of the binary to retrieve from the store.
+* The binary of a specific application version (for ex `1.0.0`) can have different flavors, representing different build types of the same application version (for example `Dev`/`Prod`/`QA` ...).

 #### Remarks

 * This command can be used to package multiple MiniApps inside a single composite bundle and automatically start the react-native local packager to serve this bundle.